Numerical semigroups, polyhedra, and posets I: the group cone: Introduction

 \subsection{Counting by multiplicity and genus}

 There has been much recent interest in counting numerical semigroups by genus; see the survey article \cite{kaplancounting} for an overview of problems and results in this area.
 Let $N(g)$ denote the number of numerical semigroups $S$ with $g(S) = g$.
 Bras-Amor\'os computed the first $50$ values of $N(g)$ and made several conjectures about the behavior of this function~\cite{brasamorosfibonacci}.
-Zhai~\cite{zhaifibonacci} solved one such conjecture, determining the asymptotic rate of growth of $N(g)$ and proving $N(g) \le N(g+1)$ for sufficiently large $g$.
+Zhai determined the asymptotic growth rate of $N(g)$, thereby proving $N(g) \le N(g+1)$ for~$g$ sufficiently large~\cite{zhaifibonacci}.
 However, the following conjecture remains open, as the smallest upper bound for possible exceptions is well out of range of computation~\cite[Section~6]{ODorney}.

 \begin{conj}[Bras-Am\'oros] For all $g \ge 1$, we have $N(g) \le N(g+1)$. \end{conj}

 One approach to Conjecture \ref{conj:conjNg} is to study a more refined counting problem.
 Let $N_m(g)$ denote the number of numerical semigroups $S$ with $\mathsf m(S) = m$ and $g(S) = g$.
 See \cite[Table~1]{kaplannmg} for some values of $N_m(g)$.